shettykrathan/Password-Strength-Checking-/README.md

-# 🔐 Cyber Security Internship – Task 6
  ## 🧠 Create a Strong Password and Evaluate Its Strength

 Welcome to Task 6 of my Cyber Security Internship!
 In this task, I explored the art and science behind strong passwords 🔒.
 By testing different types of passwords using an online strength checker, I gained insight into what makes a password secure and how attackers might try to break them. 💥